huxunyue/spa_data/README.md

 Usage:

-* The main script for recovering the secret exponent from a sliding windowed exponentiation in libgcrypt is attack.py.
+* The main script for recovering the secret exponent from a sliding windowed exponentiation in libgcrypt is ``attack.py``.
 Running it without argument will display the options.

 A typical use of this script is:

     $ python attack.py -sp pattern_short_0.npy pattern_short_1.npy <traces/trace>.npy

-where 'traces/trace.npy' is a power trace of a ligcrypt RSA exponentiation provided on the ftp server.
-The script will be looking for a file named <traces/trace>\_exp.txt containing the exponent value for result checking.
+where ``traces/trace.npy`` is a power trace of a ligcrypt RSA exponentiation provided on the ftp server.
+The script will be looking for a file named ``<traces/trace>_exp.txt`` containing the exponent value for result checking.
 These files are located on the server along with the trace files.
-The '-sp' (short patterns) option allows to specifiy that two "short" pattern files must be provided: one for value 0 and one for value 1 of the mask.
+The ``-sp`` (short patterns) option allows to specifiy that two "short" pattern files must be provided: one for value 0 and one for value 1 of the mask.
 These correspond to the 50-sample patterns mentioned in the article.

 For running the attack using two "medium" pattern files (each 227-sample long), the command is: